 There’s something for everyone and not just in terms of food.
 The up and coming live bands, masseurs and face painters make a visit an all-round fun experience.
 With its phenomenal location – smack bang in the middle of Shoreditch High Street – the market attracts dozens and dozens of passers by, lured in by the wonderful smells and the buzz of the young, animated crowd.

-Urban Food Fest is the brainchild of Jessica Tucker, a former City lawyer, who told Hackney Hive, numbers are practically tripling every Saturday and that unfortunately meant, I didn’t get to try the Cajun fare – I heard their deep fried frog’s legs are simply To.
+The Urban Food Fest organiser told Hackney Hive, numbers are practically tripling every Saturday and that unfortunately meant, I didn’t get to try the Cajun fare – I heard their deep fried frog’s legs are simply To.
 Die.
 For.
 They were sold out by the time I got there and so were the mushroom Burgers, this week’s star of the V Corner, Urban Food Fest’s dedicated space for vegetarians and vegans.
 Well, never-mind, I am so coming back!